How to Start a Travel Blog

 In addition to potentially making a profit on your work, there are other benefits as well.
 By taking trips so often, you get the chance to meet new people and build relationships all over the world.
 You'll learn more about other cultures and even things you didn't know about yourself.

 However, there is some groundwork you need to put in before you can actually have a travel blog ready.
 A lot of this work is technically focused.
 After all, there are a lot of moving parts involved in setting up an official website.
-But once you isolate the elements of a successful blog and break each down, then completing your project doesn't actually feel so daunting.
+But once you isolate the elements of a successful travel blog and break each down, then completing your project doesn't actually feel so daunting.

 Pick a Name